PARTNER ADVISORY

 I'm not an executional extension of your team.
 I work at the layer where positioning, alignment, and institutional understanding determine whether your capabilities and work land as strategic—or get treated as capable but replaceable support.

-In most cases, I'm working directly with senior leaders and small teams on specific opportunities or focused areas where the stakes are real and outcomes matter—the difference between growth and stagnation, or worse, being consistently close but not chosen.
+In most cases, I'm working directly with senior leaders and small teams on specific opportunities or focused areas where the outcomes matter—the difference between growth and stagnation, or worse, being consistently close but not chosen.

 From the Other Side of the Table

-I've been on the other side of this—evaluating partners, participating in campaign planning, and seeing where strong work gets discounted, misunderstood, or left outside the decision-making.
+I've been on the other side of this—evaluating partners, sitting in campaign discussions, and seeing where strong work gets discounted, misunderstood, or left outside the real decision-making.

 I continue to operate in that seat, working with institutions as they assess partners, shape campaign strategies, and make high-stakes decisions.

-Before moving into consulting, I spent eight years inside a major university advancement division, leading enterprise-wide marketing and communications that helped define and carry a comprehensive campaign and broader institutional priorities.
-Prior to that, I spent over a decade in fiercely competitive agency environments, working across brand, marketing, and higher education clients.
+Before moving into consulting, I spent eight years inside a major university advancement division, leading enterprise-wide marketing and communications that helped define and drive a comprehensive campaign and broader institutional priorities.
+Prior to that, I spent over a decade in competitive, entrepreneurial agency environments, working across brand, marketing, and higher education clients.

 A Note on Availability